 The activity book also is available in the hospital at the Family Center.

-How to Contact the Child Life Specialist
+How to Contact a Child Life Specialist

 Phone: 414-805-1935